 Cyclades Islands

-Milos has become a popular choice on the island hopping route recently.
-The island is starting to adapt and increase public transportation with increased tourism.
-It is still a ways off, and one of my biggest takeaways was that you really need to rent a car in Milos.
+Even with increased tourism, public transit is lacking.
+One of my biggest takeaways was that you really need to rent a car in Milos.

 📍 Grab FREE GOOGLE MAP of my favorite spots in Milos!